-Once risks are identified, assessed, and countermeasures and contingencies established they should be documented in the project risk log and an owner assigned.
+Once risks are identified, assessed, and countermeasures and contingencies established they should be documented in the project risk log or risk register and an owner assigned.

 You don’t concentrate on risks.
 You concentrate on results.
 No risk is too great to prevent the necessary job from getting done. – Chuck Yeager